 Seldom do you experience any compromise to the car’s ride quality seeming to be caused by the torsion beam rear suspension since, on the 15in alloy wheels fitted to most trims, bump absorption is fine.

-Our one note of caution concerns the 17in alloys that come as part of the Sport Pack; they do significant harm to the Spaceback’s ride, making the car crash a little over sharper lumps and bumps, without adding much grip, directness or feedback to the handling mix.
+Our one note of caution concerns the 17in alloys that come as part of the top SE Sport trim level; they do significant harm to the Spaceback’s ride, making the car crash a little over sharper lumps and bumps, without adding much grip, directness or feedback to the handling mix.
 Avoid them if you can.

 The Rapid Spaceback lacks the charisma to be a smash hit in the hatchback class, but combining keen prices with strong practicality, and for the most part offering excellent value for money, it’s an entirely adequate, functional and inoffensive sort of car that covers the bases well.